-Course Code Course Name Course Outcome P01 PO2 PO3 PO4 P05 P06 P07 P08 PO9 PO10 P011 P012 PO13
+Course Code Course Name Course Outcome P01 PO2 PO3 PO4 P05 P06 P07 P08 PO9 PO10 PO11 PO12 PO13

 SPANISH-I CO1 - 3 - - - - 1 3 2 1 - - -

 CO2 1 3 1 - 1 - 1 - 1 - - 1 -

-FLS101 CO3 1 3 1 - 1 - 1 - 1 - - 1 -
+FLSIUI CO3 1 3 1 - 1 - 1 - 1 - - 1 -

 CO4 1 1 - - 2 - 1 2 2 - - - -

-Course Title/Code GERMAN-I(FLS102)
+Course Title/Code GERMAN-I(FLS102) GERMAN-I(FLS102)

 Course Type Audit (University Compulsory)

 L-T-P Structure 1-1-0

-Credits 2
+Credits 2 2

-Course Objective Exchange greetings and do introductions using formal and informal expressions, Understa interrogative and answer simple questions, Learn Basic vocabulary that can be used to dis and daily routines, using simple sentences and familiar vocabulary.
-Also will have understa conversations about familiar topics (e.g., greetings, weather and daily activities,) with repe cuss everyday life anding of simple
+Course Objective Exchange greetings and do introductions using formal and informal expressions, Understal interrogative and answer simple questions, Learn Basic vocabulary that can be used to distand daily routines, using simple sentences and familiar vocabulary.
+Also will have understal conversations about familiar topics (e.g., greetings, weather and daily activities,) with repet nd and use ccuss everyday life anding of simple tition when needed

 Course Outcomes (COs) Mapping

-CO1 Students will be able to know the living standard of Germany and can learn the comparison with their native country like the types of houses Germans have and the type of houses they have in their country.
-Skill Development
+CO1 Skill Development

-CO2 Students will be able to identify belongingness of the objects like what belongs to them or what belongs to someone else.
-Skill Development
+CO2 Students will be able to identify belongingness of the objects like what belongs to them Skill Development

+or what belongs to someone else.
 CO3 Students will be able to describe their daily routine in German language.
-They will be able to learn timings as well.
-Skill Development

-CO4 Students will be able to learn informal letter writing like they can mention their daily routine to their friend.
-Skill Development

-Prerequisites (if any) N.A
+They will be able to learn timings as well Skill Development CO4 Students will be able to learn informal letter writing like they can mention their daily routine to their friend.
+Skill Development Prerequisites (if any) N.A